-Element of Compensation Element of Compensation Purpose Target Positioning Cash and Short-Term Variable Cash (Cash and Short-Term Variable Cash Compensation: Base Salary Provides competitive, fixed compensation to attract and retain exceptional executive talent Adjustments to base salary consider the individual's overall performance, contribution to the business and internal and external comparisons We target base salary for our executive officers slightly below market median levels (50th percentile of peer group companies) Executive Management Incentive Compensation Program Encourages and rewards achievement of annual financial, operational and strategic performance goals The potential amount received by an executive officer varies to the degree we achieve our annual financial, operational or strategic performance goals and the extent to which the executive officer contributes to the achievement We target annual short-term variable cash incentive compensation to pay out slightly above market median levels when performance goals are achieved so that when combined with base salary each executive officer's total cash compensation is at market median level Long-Term Incentive Compensation: Performance Shares and Stock Options Encourages executive officers to focus on the long-term performance of the Company, links an executive officer's incentives to our stockholders' interests in increasing our stockholder value, encourages significant ownership of our common stock and promotes long-term retention of our executives officers Performance Shares: The number of performance shares earned by an executive officer, if any, is based on the Company's performance over a three-year performance period against specified financial, operational or strategic performance goals We grant long-term incentive awards with targeted grant date value equal to the long-term incentives for the 65th percentile of comparative market data Stock Options: The potential appreciation in our stock price above the exercise price for stock options motivates our executives to build stockholder value as the executive officer only realizes value from the stock option if the stock price appreciates
+Element of Compensation Purpose Pay-for-Performance Considerations Target Positioning Cash and Short-Term Variable Cash C Compensation: Base Salary Provides competitive, fixed compensation to attract and retain exceptional executive talent.
+Adjustments to base salary consider the individual's overall performance, contribution to the business and internal and external comparisons.
+We target base salary for our executive officers slightly below market median levels (50th percentile of peer group companies).
+Executive Management Incentive Compensation Program Encourages and rewards achievement of annual financial, operational and strategic performance goals.
+The potential amount received by an executive officer varies to the degree we achieve our annual financial, operational or strategic performance goals and the extent to which the executive officer contributes to the achievement.
+We target annual short-term variable cash incentive compensation to pay out slightly above market median levels when performance goals are achieved so that when combined with base salary each executive officer's total cash compensation is at market median level.
+Long-Term Incentive Compensation: Performance Shares and Stock Options Encourages executive officers to focus on the long-term performance of the Company, links an Performance Shares: The number of performance shares earned by an executive officer, if We grant long-term incentive awards with targeted grant date value equal to the long-term incentives